 Aurora Early Science Program

-The current phase of ESP is now targeting one of the nation's first exascale systems, to be delivered to the ALCF in 2021.
+The current phase of ESP is now targeting the ALCF's upcoming exascale system, Aurora.
 Through open calls for proposals, the ALCF program has awarded pre-production computing time and resources to projects spanning the three "pillars" of the ALCF mission: simulation, data, and learning.

 Each ESP team is made up of application developers, domain science experts, and an ALCF postdoctoral appointee.
 In collaboration with experts from Intel and Cray, ALCF staff will help train the teams on the Aurora hardware design and how to program it.